-The standard deposit for a buy to let mortgages is 25%, however, there are a few specialist lenders available via mortgage brokers that allow a 15% deposit (these can be limited edition products).
+The standard deposit for a buy to let mortgage is 25%, however, there are a few specialist lenders available via mortgage brokers that allow a 15% deposit (these can be limited edition products).
 The key here is making sure the rental income is sufficient to cover the Mortgage with an adequate surplus.

 How to get a buy to let Mortgage

 Over 50 lenders are offering Buy to Let mortgages and most will have different criteria to meet to see if you qualify, for example, they may insist the applicants earn a minimum income of £20,000, they may ask that you or any close family member has never lived at the property, they may want you to be a homeowner already, or you may have to have a high credit score.
 To compare the market and find out the most suitable Mortgage, you should seek advice from a mortgage broker who can give you the information in this area.

 How much can I borrow on a buy to let mortgage?

 Buy to let mortgage lenders will typically lend you 75% of the purchase price or valuation (whichever is the lower figure).
 Some specialist lenders can give you up to 85% of the purchase price or valuation (whichever is the lower figure) – These lenders are available through mortgage brokers.
 How much you can borrow is dependent upon the rental income you will achieve.
 Lenders have many different ways of calculating how much you can borrow.
 For example, you may be able to borrow more if you take out a five-year fixed rate instead of a two-year fixed-rate or some lenders will want 125% rental coverage, whereas others may want 145% rental coverage.
 If you own the property in your personal name or through a limited company – this can also have different affordability calculations.
 The best way to find out what is available in the market, which lenders allow the maximum borrowing etc., is to speak to a specialist Buy to Let mortgage broker.